levans88/ytReverse/README.md

 - Requires the Google Cast / Chromecast extension from the Chrome Web Store: https://chrome.google.com/webstore/detail/google-cast/boadgeojelhgndaghljhdicfkmllpafd?hl=en (without it you will see JS console errors resulting in erratic video playback)
+- There is an unresolved error in the console: "Failed to execute 'postMessage' on 'DOMWindow'"...
 - You may have to disable ad blockers on the page (I had to disable uBlock Origin for the page)
 - The settings are explained in the code.
 The example video used is here: https://www.youtube.com/watch?v=RENJ6WaRA3o